ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 excerpt_separator: <!--more-->
 ---

 Following up from the last post, there is a lot more we need to cover.
 This was intended to be the post where we talk exclusively about benchmarks and numbers.
-But, I have unfortunately been perfectly taunted and status-locked <!--more-->, like a monster whose "aggro" was pulled by a tank.
+But, I have unfortunately been perfectly taunted and status-locked,<!--more--> like a monster whose "aggro" was pulled by a tank.
 The reason, of course, is due to a few folks taking issue with my outright dismissal of the C and C++ APIs (and not showing them in the last post's teaser benchmarks).

 Therefore, this post will be squarely focused on cataloguing the C and C++ APIs in detail, and how to design ourselves away from those mistakes in C.